supakeks/2b2t-new-chunks/README.md

 ### Does it work on servers other than 2b?
 Probably not.
 If the server you want to try it on updated from 1.15 or lower to a version 1.16 or higher, it will show chunks that were generated before that update.

+### How to use
+Go to the [release tab](https://github.com/supakeks/2b2t-new-chunks/releases/tag/latest), download the .jar file and put it inside your mods folder in .minecraft.